-Part architect, part artist and part provocateur, it is hard to know what to expect next from dutch designer Leonard Van Munster.
-These works art arguably art installations, but not in the conventional or predictable sense.
+Part architect, part artist and part provocateur, it is hard to know what to expect next from Dutch designer Leonard Van Munster.
+These works of art are arguably more like installations, but not in the conventional or predictable sense.

 Take this tiny trailer ‘home’ for example – it starts out simple enough, with a foam-insulation-lined space that doubles in size when parked and pulled out.
 But on the interior, there is more than meets the eye – a faux living room where green reigns supreme.
 Definitely form over function.

 Or how about this police-puzzling sculpture.
 The inspiration was actually tied to a weird work of art found in the digital world of Second Life, in which a bunch of objects were thrown together with uncanny ease (in a way only possible in pixel-space).
 In the real world, the effect is … well, unnerving, as if reality were collapsing in around this collection of everyday odds and ends, compressing appliances, sheds, desks, chairs, fans, lamps and more into a tiny ball.

 And then we have this city on the water.
 No, you aren’t misreading the photographs – everything is indeed miniaturized.
 The result is something between a tiny-sized town, or a giant-sized architectural model, and doubles as a working water feature complete with a fountain (which trickles down the rocks visible in the background) and a pool of water surrounding the scene.
 Strange does not begin to cover it.